Hello! I’m a backend developer on the Wadiz Funding Development Team.

 저장하기();If you list them based on the question "What role does it play?" without having to look at the entire code, you'll get something similar to what's shown above.
 In the middle, “request_payment_key_from_external_company()” method in the middle.
 Furthermore, since the request is being sent synchronously, it was immediately apparent that the coupling was extremely high.
 By testing the issue from this perspective, I was able to gather concrete evidence.

-The time when the data was saved to MySQL
+The time the data was saved in MySQL

 In the first instance, the duplication occurred within one second, while in the second instance, it took about 30 seconds.
 This means the delay could potentially exceed 30 seconds.
-Such delays do not occur on our internal network.
-It could mean we are waiting for a response from an external source.
+Such a delay does not occur on our internal network.
+It likely means the system is waiting for a response from an external source.

 Next, I check the logs again.